Aileen Wuornos: Documentaries

 Wuornos was the subject of episodes of the documentary TV series American Justice, Biography and Deadly Women.
 She was also featured in an episode of the TV series The New Detectives (season 3, episode 1: "Fatal Compulsion").

 An episode of Murder Made Me Famous on the Reelz television network, airing December 1, 2018, chronicled the case.
 In February 2020, the series Very Scary People was shown on the Crime & Investigation; episodes 3 and 4 describes how the investigation into Wuornos was conducted.
 A 2021 episode of Catching Killers from Netflix is centered around Wuornos: the 40-minute episode is titled, "Manhunter: Aileen Wuornos."

+The Netflix documentary film Aileen: Queen of the Serial Killers (2025) was directed by Emily Turner.

 Films

-The biographical drama film Monster (2003), written and directed by Patty Jenkins, stars Charlize Theron as Wuornos and Christina Ricci as Tyria Moore (named Selby Wall in the film).
-It chronicles Wuornos' life and her relationship with her girlfriend, Moore, who testified against Wuornos.
+The biographical drama film Monster (2003), stars Charlize Theron as Wuornos and Christina Ricci as Tyria Moore (Selby Wall in the film).
+The film centers on Wuornos' series of murders and her relationship with Moore.
 Theron won the Academy Award for Best Actress for her performance in the film.

-The horror-thriller film Aileen Wuornos: American Boogeywoman which shows a fictional version of the early life of Wuornos, was released as Video-on-demand on October 8, 2021, and on DVD on October 15, 2021.
-It stars Peyton List as Wuornos.
+The horror thriller film Aileen Wuornos: American Boogeywoman (2021) stars Peyton List as Wuornos.
+It shows a fictional version of Wuornos' marriage in 1976.
+The film was released via video-on-demand and on DVD.

 Television

 The TV movie Overkill: The Aileen Wuornos Story (1992) starred Jean Smart as Wuornos.
 The antagonist of the 2002 Law & Order: Special Victims Unit episode "Chameleon" — Maggie Peterson (Sharon Lawrence), a prostitute who murders her johns — is based on Wuornos.

 In 2015, Lily Rabe portrayed a fictionalized version of Wuornos as part of a Halloween storyline in American Horror Story: Hotel in the fourth episode of the show's fifth season, and later in the season finale.

+In 2024, the Cross season 1 from episode 2 to episode 8 with Wuornos lookalike portrayed by Eloise Mumford is loosely based on Wuornos' story, although the show contains its usual disclaimer that the story and characters are fictional.